 The most interesting silver label machines to a modern-day collector would have an assy 326298 Rev. A or Rev. B board.

 The easiest way to tell a real US silver label from a fake is to look at the underside of the machine.
 The metal plate under the motherboard is brass.
 On later boards, it was white metal.
 Silver labels also used green cartridge port connectors, and if you open them up, the power switch housing is green, rather than red or black.

 Changes between the silver label Commodore 64 and later versions

 Later 64s added separated composite output (what we now call s-video), so a rainbow-badged 64 is a better machine to actually use.
 But there are several million of those machines floating around, which is why those early machines have mystique with collectors.

 I’ve heard that most of the swapped-out Rev.A boards had their socketed chips removed and were discarded.
 So the chances of finding a Rev.A board in a rainbow-badged 64 would seem low, but as soon as you say it can never happen, I’m sure someone will find one.

 The silver label Commodore 64 isn’t the best example of the machine to use.
 In the 1980s and 1990s, people considered them junk.
 That’s one of the things that makes them more difficult to find today.
 But its relative scarcity makes it very interesting to collect.
-A completely unmodified silver-label is a prize for a collector today.
+A completely unmodified silver-label, especially in perfect working order, is a prize for a collector today.
 But when a 64 fan just wants to play some Jumpman, they’ll reach for a rainbow label instead.